 Just under three quarters of 10-15 year olds take part in some kind of out-of-school activities, and sport clubs are the reigning champions.
-There’s been high and fairly steady participation across the last ten years, though recent years saw a little drop in numbers.
-There’s also been a slight decline in the percentage of young people taking part in dance classes (from 14.7% to 11.9%).
+There’s been high and fairly steady participation across the last ten years, though during the pandemic we saw a little drop in numbers, although perhaps not as much as we might expect.
+There’s also been a slight decline in the percentage of young people taking part in dance classes (from 14.7% to 11.5%).
 On the flip side, there are equally slight increases in the number of younger teenagers engaging with music, art, and religious classes.
-Less physical activity and more creativity?
+Perhaps showing a desire for more creativity?

 We can also see a growing trend of young people receiving tutoring support beyond their regular classroom hours.
 Whether this is linked to the trends we’ve observed elsewhere – for example decreased satisfaction with school (see Chart 1 in this section) – we can’t be sure.
 And let’s not forget that the world hit pause during the pandemic, and extracurricular activities took a hit too.
 Other data suggests that in May 2021, only 53% of young people were actively involved in them, though by 2022 that number had shot up to 83%.1